-- The exposure compensation amount will remain in effect even after you set the power switch to <OFF>. - The camera can also be used to set the external Speedlite's flash exposure compensation in the same way as with the built-in flash.
+- The exposure compensation amount will remain in effect even after you set the power switch to <OFF>. - You can also set flash exposure compensation with [Built-in flash settings] in [1: Flash control] (p.235). - The camera can also be used to set the external Speedlite's flash exposure compensation in the same way as with the built-in flash.